1. Why make a disclosure to the IRD?

 21. When would a taxpayer issue a NOPA?

 A Taxpayer will normally issue a NOPA in either of two cases.
 The first is when the IRD has issued a default assessment in the absence of a return or an assessment without NOPA (see 20 above).
-To dispute a default assessment the Taxpayer must both file a return and an accompanying NOPA.
+To dispute a default assessment the Taxpayer must both file the required return and an accompanying NOPA.